JJConsulting/JJMasterData/doc/Documentation/articles/tutorials/data_file.md

-# DataFile - Configuring Data Upload
+# DataFile - Configuring File Upload

-JJDataFile is the component responsible to manipulate files at your FormView.
+<xref:JJMasterData.Core.UI.Components.JJTextFile> is the component responsible to manipulate files at your <xref:JJMasterData.Core.UI.Components.JJFormView>.

 ## How to configure a property folder path?